Guide to Commercial Restroom Design

 - How can you make the best use of your space?

-These questions will give you an idea of what criteria you’ll need to meet.
+These questions will give you an idea of what criteria you’ll need to meet before you begin the steps of a commercial bathroom remodel.
 Take these questions seriously — designing a bathroom is more than putting together some stalls and sinks.
 The more you understand your customers’ needs and expectations of you as a provider of public bathrooms, the better you’ll be able to make your commercial restrooms benefit your business.

 Here’s how to start creating your restroom: